-- 7.3 The Local Governing Committee will use the guidance on 'Keeping Children Safe in Out of School settings' which details the safeguarding arrangements that the College should expect these providers to have in place. - 8.
+- 7.3 The Local Governing Committee will use the guidance on 'After School clubs, community activities and tuition safeguarding guidance for providers (DoE Sep 2023)' which details the safeguarding arrangements that the College should expect these providers to have in place. - 8.
 Policy Review - 8.1 The College will review this policy in line with the procedure for policy review.